How Far to Drain an Above Ground Pool for Winter

 Frequently Asked Questions

-Should I drain my above ground pool for winter?
+Should I drain my above-ground pool for winter?

-Do I need to store small above ground pools away for winter?
+Do I need to store small above-ground pools away for winter?

-If your above-ground pool is smaller than 20 by 40 feet and made of plastic, it’s best to disassemble and store it away for winter.
+If your above-ground pool is plastic and smaller than 20 by 40 feet, it’s best to disassemble it and store it away for winter.
 However, if you have a metal-framed pool, this step is not necessary.

 What steps do I need to take to winterize my pool area?